michaelheyman/rust-pdx-schedule/README.md

 * http://localhost:8080/api/instructors responds with JSON from the database matching the list of instructors
 * http://localhost:8080/api/terms responds with JSON from the database matching the list of terms

-These endpoints were built, as they are required for front-end to function.
+These endpoints were implemented, as some of them are required for front-end to function.

 A few binaries were created in the course of developing a solution to interact with the database.
 These binaries can be found in the [src/bin](src/bin/) directory.